The key to effective estate planning

 Why Create A Living Trust

 For most people, the first step in estate planning is to create a will, but there are more comprehensive options.
-A revocable living trust can provide you with many benefits that are not available with a will.
+A living trust can provide you with many benefits that are not available with a will.

 A will communicates how you would like your assets to be distributed upon death and who you want to administer your estate.

-A revocable living trust (sometimes called an inter-vivos trust) is similar in that it does all this.
+A living trust (sometimes called an inter-vivos trust) is similar in that it does all this.
 However, it also allows you to retain control of your estate before and after your death.

 Key benefits of A Living Trust

-- Ability to plan for disability: If you become unable to effectively look after your estate or become incapacitated due to mental disability your named successor can manage your financial affairs without the expense and delays associated with further legal work.
+If you become unable to effectively look after your estate or become incapacitated due to mental disability your named successor can manage your financial affairs without the expense and delays associated with further legal work.
 A Will on its own won’t allow this and your loved ones would have to ask the court to appoint a conservator to manage your financial affairs.

 As easy as